R4tN3twork/R4t-Static/README.md

 ## License

-This project is licensed under the AGPL license.
+Don't listen to the license on this repository

-Wombat uses AGPL, and under the terms of that license, this project, therefore, is also required to be licensed under AGPL.
+The License is AGPL because wombat uses AGPL, and this repository contains womginx, which uses wombat.

 ## Credits